Do You Need A Civil Litigation Lawyer In Singapore?

 You should however take with a pinch of salt, when a defendant claims that he does not have assets, as it is not uncommon for debtors to tell their creditors they have no assets to try and avoid having to make payment.

 In this regard, you should be aware that it is possible to conduct searches on individuals and companies to try and find out what property they might own, as well as whether there is ongoing litigation against them.

 These searches can thus help you to assess the situation better.
-You should also be aware nonetheless, that it is also not uncommon for debtors to want to avoid being declared bankrupt if possible, and the threat of bankruptcy may convince a debtor to make payment either immediately or through a negotiated installment schedule.
+You should also be aware nonetheless, that it is also not uncommon for debtors to want to avoid being declared bankrupt if possible.
+And the threat of bankruptcy may convince a debtor to make payment either immediately or through a negotiated instalment schedule.